reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 The operation of Observables in ReactiveUI is the same as in ReactiveX, on which it is based.
 But ReactiveUI adds additional methods that facilitate their use in the UI, as we will see later.
 First, we will briefly review the use of Observables in ReactiveX.

-As we said, an Observable is an object that emits notifications that are received by Observers according to a PubSub pattern.
+As we said, an Observable is an object that emits notifications that are received by Observers following a PubSub pattern.

 The methodology for working with Observables consists of: